What Are Electrolytes? Key Facts and Sources

 - Natural sources of electrolytes

-- How electrolytes help with sports performance and muscle cramps
+- How electrolytes relate to sports performance and muscle cramps

-- Risks of too many electrolytes and who needs them
+- Risks of excessive electrolyte intake and who may need them

 - Conclusion